-This activity involves identifying the level of interest each stakeholder has in each architecturally significant requirement (ASR).
-With up to 15 stakeholders and up to 100 ASRs, it involves up to a total of 1,500 decisions.
-Thankfully these decisions can usually be made very quickly, as all that is required is to decide, for a given ASR, whether a particular stakeholder has Strong Interest, Interest or No Interest in that requirement.
+This activity involves identifying which architecturally significant requirements (ASRs) each stakeholder is interested in.
+With up to 15 stakeholders and up to 200 ASRs, it involves up to a total of 3,000 decisions.
+Thankfully these decisions can usually be made very quickly, as all that is required is to decide, for a given ASR, whether a particular stakeholder has Interest or No Interest in that requirement.

 Although this activity is quite time consuming, it is really valuable as it prepares the ground for the subsequent trade-off analysis to consider the strengths and weaknesses of competing solutions from the differing perspectives of the stakeholders.